marengohue/fprospect/README.md

-j# fprospect
+# FProspect
-Lucene-based document search engine
+Simple and lightweight lucene-based document search engine built to mitigate the need for an external search dependency.